-Project updates: Throughout the month of November, Artesian will be working on Tilney Street to complete wastewater infrastructure installation; a portion of Tilney Street will be closed to through traffic.
-Weather permitting, the Towns Chestnut Street rehabilitation project continues into the beginning of November; we ask that there be no parking on Chestnut Street, from Coulter Street to New Street.
-Water main work in the area of Mill Street and Walnut Street will also continue into November.
-Should water service be disrupted, a CodeRed call will be sent to the affected area.
+Project updates: Throughout the month of December work will continue by Artesian on Tilney Street and Mulberry Street to complete wastewater infrastructure installation; a portion of Tilney Street will be closed to through traffic.
+The Towns project of water main work in the area of Mill Street and Walnut Street also continues into December.
+Street sweeping will take place 12/4 and the week of 12/15-12/18.
+Please avoid parking on the street to allow a clear path for the street sweeper.
+CodeRed is unavailable at this time.
+Updates will be posted on the town website.
 To register for CodeRed, please see the following link.
 More Info

 Reduce the Use of Plastic Water Bottles